jhudson8/smocks-magellan-nightwatch/README.md

 How it works
 ------------
-You only need to refer to an API base from a config value when executing your XHR calls.
-To determine if you are in `mock mode`, a global variable will be introduced into your container HTML page called `configMode`.
-This value will also tell you the port your API base should refer to.
+You need to refer to configurable API base when executing your XHR calls.
+To determine if you are in `mock mode`, a global variable will is introduced into your container HTML page called `configMode`.
+This value will (optionally) tell you the port your API base should refer to.

 For example, this is an example of what will be injected into your HTML page
 ```